Most common problems with cars and how to fix them

 My car doesn't turn on, at all

 If your car isn't even turning on, then your battery might be dead.
 A battery should last five to six years, around 100,000km, but after that there will be a decrease in performance.
-Where you might have been able to leave your car a week or two without using it, now it drains in a day or two, and a jumpstart simply doesn't last.
+A flat battery could be a result of leaving your car switched on for an extended period while parked.
+You might also have left your car a week or two without using it, now it drains in a day or two, and a jumpstart simply doesn't last.